bwcheung/canto-to-english-translation/README.md

 # canto-to-english-translation
 A personal project using a raspberry pi 5 and local LLMs to translate spoken Cantonese into English audio.
-The goal of the project was to learn how to use local LLMs and playing around with the raspberry pi 5.
+The goal of the project was to learn how to use local LLMs and play around with the raspberry pi 5.

 Translation flow: